Vehicle registration plates of Malaysia: Current format

 Letters I, O, and Z are not used and there are no leading zeroes, as in the case of the Peninsular Malaysian number plates.
 Q and S are restricted from being used in the suffix to minimise confusion with the Sarawak's 1988–1991 Sibu Sx#### Q series, and Sabah's early post-independence x#### S format.

 The current algorithm for the majority of Sabah's divisions start with the constant S prefix, followed by the division prefix and the number sequence.
 An example would be SA 1 of West Coast Division.
 Once SA 9999 was reached, an alphabetical sequence was added and served as the suffix; SA 1 A was the result.
 When SA 9999 Y was achieved, a second alphabetical sequence was placed to the right of the division prefix and the first alphabetical sequence was reset; the result was SAA 1 A.When SAA 9999 Y was met, the second alphabetical sequences, SAB 1 A was the outcome.
 However, SY series was started issued on 23 May 2018 after SAC 9999 F exhausted, instead of SAC #### G as a response to introduction of suffix-less V series in Kuala Lumpur.
 Historically Sabah used E series which the E series bears no suffix, which is similar to number plate algorithm in Peninsular Malaysia.
 Once SY 9999 was reached, an alphabetical sequence was added to the right of the division prefix; SYA 1 was the result.
-After SYY 9999 was reaches, the new series has yet to be announced.
+After SYY 9999 was registered on 20 April 2023, The SY prefix later was replaced by the SJ prefix on 1 July 2023.
 The West Coast Division encompasses the densely populated cities of Kota Kinabalu and Penampang.
 The SA series has thus become the most numerous number plate prefix in the state of Sabah.
+On 8 July 2023, the state government approves the number plate SMJ (stands for the state motto Sabah Maju Jaya or Let Sabah Prosper; originally used for Sandakan after the SMH) as the government license plate after negotiations with JPJ reached agreement on that matter.
+For that reason, it was jumped from SMH directly to SMK, issued in May 2023.
+It is the second time a number plate is used as the state government plate license, after Sarawak's QSG (originally for Sibu after the QSF).

 Labuan, a Federal Territory based on a former Sabahan territory, uses a standard L series based on the Peninsular Malaysian algorithm, unlike the other Sabahan divisions.